 The world of marketing looks very different from what it once was.
-We’re now seeing investment in digital marketing overtaking investment in traditional marketing at a rapidly increasing rate, with Britain being the largest online advertising market in Europe, and predictions that almost two-thirds of UK ad spend will be online by 2020.
+Even when considering marketing for a gym, which is an in-person endeavour for the most part, we’re now seeing investment in digital marketing overtaking investment in traditional marketing at a rapidly increasing rate.
+Britain being the largest online advertising market in Europe, there are predictions that almost two-thirds of UK ad spend will be online by 2020.
 And whilst many believe that this shift away from traditional marketing tactics – in which brands are often left looking at vague estimates of ROI and predicted circulation figures – and towards highly targeted and trackable digital strategies allows for greater control over campaigns and results, it also means that today’s marketers must be savvier than ever before.

 Only 5% of all branded content online content gets 90% of consumer engagements, so standing out from the crowd and ensuring campaigns and convert has never been more important – or more difficult.
 With that in mind, here are five of our top tips for making sure your campaigns convert.

 Set your campaign goals and make them SMART